uduk/uduk-convolution/README.md

 Written in pure C with inline assembly, uduk-convolution is a great tool to tailor your guitar sounds to be far more realistic.

 ## Fast direct convolution of two audio sources
-$ ./uduk-convolution input.wav impulse.wav output.wav
+$ ./uduk-convolution input.wav cabinet.wav output.wav

 ## Compiling